gigatropolis/craftbeerpi3arduinoBLE/README.md

 ## Setup Arduino To read sensors

 Under directory arduino/simple_sensors is a sketch "ble_simple_sensors" that was developed on a Arduino nano 33 sense.
 Should be easy to modify for any Arduino to read sensor values and send over Blue Tooth Light to cbpi3 pluggin to read.
 You need the Arduino IDE that can be downloaded for free online and installed on any computer.
-I have it installed on a rasberry pi 4 and works pretty good; although, the compilation can take a long time sometimes.
+I have it installed on a Raspberry  pi 4 and works pretty good; although, the compilation can take a long time sometimes.

- Once script is running on Arduino, run the ble_scanner.py file under pluggin main directory
+ Once script is running on Arduino, run the ble_scanner.py file under plugin main directory
  > sudo python ble_scanner.py

  Look for device with local name **Arduino Accelerometer** should look something like this